lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

     Next, in order to measure the strain and stress suffered by the CNT, let us extract the distance :math:`L` between the two edges as well as the force applied on the edges.
-Let us also add a command to print the atom coordinates in a lammpstrj file every 1000 steps:

 .. code-block:: lammps
     :caption: *to be copied in input.lammps*